What Is the Function of a Central Clearing House?

 How Does the Settlement Process Differ between a Traditional Dark Pool Trade and a Crypto OTC Trade?

-What Is the Role of the Clearing House in a Regulated Futures Exchange?
+What Is the Role of the Clearing House in Managing Margin Calls during Volatility?

-What Is the Role of a Clearing House in Futures Trading?
+What Is the Role of a Clearing House in the Settlement of a Futures Contract?